stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 :::

-The following assembly demonstrates how these data transfer operations can be used to store a given 16-bit value in memory and then copy it to a another memory location:
+The following assembly demonstrates how you can use these data transfer operations.
+I store a given 16-bit value in memory and then copy it to another memory location:

 ```asm6502
 ; Store the 16-bit value $0123 into system RAM, in little endian format.